bebop-001/BroadcastReceiverDemo/README.txt

 See the same URL as above:
     Context-registered receivers

+The button invokes two BroadcastReceivers: one in a class file and the other an inner class to the main activity.

 This code was tested on devices using
     google Nexus 7       Android 6.0.1  API=23
     samsung SM-T820      Android 8.0.0  API=26